 The stem is part of the globe valve that connects the disk to the handwheel or the valve actuator to transmit the actuation force.
 Since it connects the actuator to the parts inside of the globe valve, it is considered as one of the critical globe valve parts.
 If the valves are controlled by actuators, the stem is smooth but for the manual valves, they are threaded.

 The plug or the disk is among the essential globe valve parts.
 It moves perpendicular to the seat and its movement can block or free the flow since it works as a moveable physical barrier.
-When the valve is closed, the plug sits against the seat to block the flow and when it sits above the sits and enables the flow of the material.
+When the valve is closed, the plug sits against the seat to block the flow and when it sits above the seats. it enables the flow of the material.

 Different disk arrangements have been designed for globe valves such as composite type, ball type, and needle type.
-The composite disk can provide better shut off, while the ball type is used for low-temperature and low-pressure systems.
+The composite disk can provide a better shut-off, while the ball type is used for low-temperature and low-pressure systems.
 The needle disk has the advantage of providing a better throttling compared to the other two.

 Advantages and disadvantages of globe valves

 Each valve type has certain advantages as well as disadvantages.
-Among the advantages of the globe valve, we can mention the fast operation due to its short stroke length as well as easy repair and maintenance since the disk and seat can be accessed from the globe valve top.
+Among the advantages of the globe valve, we can mention the fast operation due to its short-stroke length as well as easy repair and maintenance since the disk and seat can be accessed from the globe valve top.
 Another advantage of using a globe valve is that it works well for frequent operation due to its materials.
-It also provides a better shut off compared to other valves.
+It also provides a better shut-off compared to other valves.
+Other advantages of globe valves are given below.

 Every good device has disadvantages too!
-When globe valve parts are large, resulting in a larger globe, it requires considerable power and also increases the noise when it’s activated.
+When globe valve parts are large, resulting in a larger globe, it requires considerable power or a larger actuator to seat the valve which also increases the noise when it’s activated.
 Another disadvantage of the globe valves is that they are heavier compared to other valves with the same purpose.
+Other disadvantages of globe valves include:

 That’s all there is to know about globe valve parts and their function!
 Do you know any details that can help our readers expand their knowledge on the subject?
 Then comment below and share your experience with us and our readers.
 And if you have any questions, feel free to sign up on Linquip and one of our experts will answer your questions right away.